kinertiateam/goBoost-API-Docs/source/index.html.md

 ```

 <aside class="notice">
-  You must replace <code>refresh_token</code> with the refresh you received from the Access Token step and <code>client_secret</code> with your Oauth Application's Client Secret.
+  You must replace <code>refresh_token</code> with the refresh you received from the access token step and <code>client_secret</code> with your Oauth Application's Client Secret.
 </aside>

 ## Making Requests
-Now that you have an Access Token in order to make requests to GoBoost routes you'll need to add that token as an authorization header to each request.
-You'll also need to add GoBoost specific headers for the user role that you have selected.
-You can choose the user role from the list of user roles provided in the grant code request in the first step of the oauth process.
+Now that you have an access token, in order to make requests to GoBoost routes you'll need to add that token as an authorization header to each request.
+You'll also need to add GoBoost specific headers for the User Role that you have selected.
+You can choose the User Role from the list of User Roles provided in the grant code request in the first step of the Oauth process.

 ```shell
   curl "https://lets.goboost.io/api/(route)" \